IV1201-Group-2/personal-info-service/README.md

 # Personal Information Service
 This is a simple RESTful API that allows applicants and recruiters to retrieve applicant's personal information.
-It is a microservice that is part of a larger, recruitment application.
+It is a microservice that is part of a recruitment application.
 ## General Information
 - **Programming Language**: Python
 - **Virtual Environment**: Python venv